-We started in 1991 and we are more excited than ever before.
+We started in 1991 and are as excited as we have ever been.

 The Many Lives Of PET #1